Willy Aybar: Atlanta Braves

-On July 28, 2006, he was traded to the Braves along with relief pitcher Danys Báez for infielder Wilson Betemit.
+On July 28, 2006, the Dodgers traded Aybar and relief pitcher Danys Báez to the Atlanta Braves for infielder Wilson Betemit.

 On April 18, 2007, Aybar was suspended indefinitely for unknown reasons.
 He was first suspended on April 15 for three games for failing to show up for treatments for an injured hand.
 This was a rare move by the Braves organization, and Aybar's lack of participation caused third baseman Chipper Jones to remark "I didn't even know he was still on the team."
-It was revealed on April 19 that Aybar, according to his agent, had been struggling with "drinking and drugs."
-He had not been heard from for some time and failed to report to New York for a meeting with major league officials Friday, April 20, according to the Atlanta Journal-Constitution.
+The next day, Aybar's agent said that Aybar was struggling substance abuse.
+Aybar theb failed to report to New York for a meeting with MLB officials on April 20.
 It was later revealed that Aybar was seeking help at a drug treatment facility.
-Aybar was removed from the suspended list on August 4 and was sent to the minor leagues to get in shape for being called up.
+The Braves removed Aybar from the suspended list on August 4 and sent him on a rehab assignment in early August.
 However, on August 14, he underwent season-ending surgery for a stress fracture in his right hand.

 Tampa Bay Rays

-On January 17, 2008, Aybar was traded along with Chase Fontaine to the Tampa Bay Rays for Jeff Ridgway.
-On March 24, 2008, it was announced that he would be the starting third baseman for the 2008 Tampa Bay Rays.
+On January 17, 2008, Aybar was traded with Chase Fontaine to the Tampa Bay Rays for Jeff Ridgway.
+On March 24, the Rays announced that he would be the team's starting third baseman.
 He held this position until Evan Longoria was called up early in the season.
 Aybar then took the role of utility player.
 He finished the season batting .253 with 10 home runs and 35 RBI in 95 games.
 In the field, Aybar started 40 games at third base, 18 at first base, 14 at designated hitter, six at second base, and two at shortstop.

-He hit a home run in the seventh and deciding game of the ALCS, a 3–1 Rays victory that sent the franchise to the World Series for the first time.
+Aybar hit a home run in the seventh and deciding game of the ALCS, a 3–1 Rays victory that sent the franchise to the World Series for the first time.

 On February 18, 2009, Aybar signed a two-year, $2.6 million contract with the Rays to avoid arbitration.
 On December 3, 2010, Aybar was non-tendered by the Rays, making him a free agent.

-Independent leagues
+Yuma Scorpions

 Aybar was selected to play for the Edmonton Capitals in the North American League on February 11, 2011.
 However, he was released by the Capitals due to the Canadian government not granting him a visa.
 He later joined the Yuma Scorpions in the same Independent league, which was managed by Jose Canseco.
+In 13 games he hit .302/.388/.372 with 0 home runs and 3 RBIs.

 Delfines de Ciudad del Carmen

-In 2012, he signed with the Delfines de Ciudad del Carmen in the Mexican Baseball League.
+On March 15, 2012, Aybar signed with the Delfines de Ciudad del Carmen of the Mexican League.
+He was released on April 22.
+In 7 games he struggled mightily going 4-24 (.167) with 0 home runs and 1 RBI.

-2009 World Baseball Classic
+Leones de Yucatán

+On March 27, 2015, after 3 years of inactivity, Aybar signed with the Leones de Yucatán of the Mexican League.
+He was released on June 9.
+In 35 games he hit .282/.353/.427 with 3 home runs and 17 RBIs.